8 Things to Do in Marrakech in Winter

 Menara Gardens| ©Sherwood

-The Menara Gardens cover a large expanse of land in the southwest of Marrakech.
-Inside, cypresses, olive trees, palm trees and orange trees thrive and are fed by water from the Atlas Mountains.
-Thanks to a system of subway tunnels, the precious liquid runs about 30 km to reach the pond in the middle of this green area.
+The Menara Gardens cover a large area of land in the southwest of Marrakech.
+Inside, cypress, olive, palm, and orange trees thrive, fed by water from the Atlas Mountains.
+Thanks to a system of underground tunnels, the precious liquid travels about 30 km to reach the pond in the middle of this green area.

-The place is certainly captivating and worth a stroll to enjoy the contrast between the fruit trees and the snow-capped peaks of the Atlas.
+The place is undoubtedly captivating and well worth a stroll to enjoy the contrast between the fruit trees and the snow-capped peaks of the Atlas Mountains.

 Temperatures in Marrakech in winter

-The cold season starts in December and ends at the end of February; in these three months, minimum temperatures are around while maximum temperatures reach 20º.
+The cold season begins in December and ends in late February; during these three months, minimum temperatures hover around 5ºC, while maximum temperatures reach 20ºC.

-As you can guess, there is a big difference between day and night, even more so if you go on a desert excursion.
+As you can imagine, there is a big difference between day and night, even more so if you take a trip to the desert.

 Alternative plans to protect yourself from the rain in Marrakech

-Although rare, rains do occur in the form of downpours.
-February is one of the most affected months but, even so, you should not worry too much.
-According to statistics, this month records an average of 40 mm of rainfall.
+Although rare, rainfall comes in the form of downpours.
+February is one of the most affected months, but even so, you shouldn't worry too much.
+According to statistics, this month has an average rainfall of 40 mm.

-If the day promises to be stormy, the best thing to do is to take shelter in a museum or an indoor attraction.
+If the day promises a storm, it is best to take refuge in a museum or indoor attraction.
 For example, you can visit:

-• The Saadid Tombs, the tombs of the dynasty of Sultan Ahmad al-Mansur.
+• The Saadian Tombs, the burial place of the dynasty of Sultan Ahmad al-Mansur.

 • The Dar Si Said Museum, the museum of Moroccan art.

-• The Madrasa of Ben Youssef, a Koranic school near the homonymous mosque.
+• The Ben Youssef Madrasa, a Koranic school near the mosque of the same name.

 • The Yves Saint Laurent Museum.